Chinese, Pakistani Armies Hold Video Conference To Share Covid-19 Experience - UrduPoint

 Chinese, Pakistani Armies Hold Video Conference To Share Covid-19 Experience

-The Chinese and Pakistani armies hold a video conference on the sharing of experience in the prevention and control of pneumonia caused by new coronavirus, according to Chinese Ministry of Defence here on Tuesday
+The Chinese and Pakistani armies held a video conference on the sharing of experience in the prevention and control of pneumonia caused by coronavirus, according to Chinese Ministry of Defence here on Tuesday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Apr, 2020 ) :The Chinese and Pakistani armies hold a video conference on the sharing of experience in the prevention and control of pneumonia caused by new coronavirus, according to Chinese Ministry of Defence here on Tuesday.
+BEIJING, (UrduPoint / Pakistan Point News - 7th Apr, 2020 ) :The Chinese and Pakistani armies held a video conference on the sharing of experience in the prevention and control of pneumonia caused by coronavirus, according to Chinese Ministry of Defence here on Tuesday.

 Around 20 health officials and experts of the two militaries in clinical, testing, prevention and control related fields attended the video conference in Beijing, Wuhan and Rawalpindi.